 The Youth Ministry Program at Grace is huge.

 Yes, we have Wednesday Night Youth Group and, yes, we have special events like “The Fifth Quarter” in the fall and others throughout the year.
-But this ministry is so much more than fun games and trips!
+But that’s not what makes this ministry huge – it is so much more than fun games and trips!
 Through the relationships formed, we become more loving and better understanding people.
 Through community, we learn how to be more like Jesus in our thoughts and actions.

 Our leaders do their best to take a special interest in every student, beyond a simple “how was your week?” on Wednesdays.
 They regularly go to sporting events, plays, concerts, and more – just because one of their students invited them!
 Our Associate/Youth Pastor has lunch with students every Tuesday (middle school) and Thursday (high school) during the school year as well!
 We truly love our students and hope that they know for the rest of their lives that Jesus loves them too.